snehsagarajput/build/README.md

 ## Getting started

-[Google Colab](https://colab.research.google.com/) provides the virtual environment to run a Flask based Web-App which is tunneled to Internet with the help of [Ngrok](https://ngrok.com/). **A Bare Minimum Setup :wink:**
+Google Colab provides the virtual environment to run a Flask based Web-App which is tunneled to Internet with the help of Ngrok. **A Bare Minimum Setup :wink:**

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/snehsagarajput/nst-app/blob/master/nst_app.ipynb)
+All you have to do is to open the colab instance and run the only cell and you are ready to stylize the images.
 ## Developing

 ### Built With